 So a 15-amp air compressor that runs for three hours will use 4.95 kilowatt hours of electricity.

-4. Multiply the Kilowatt Hours Used by Cost of Electricity
+4. Multiply the Kilowatt Hours Used by the Cost of Electricity

 Most utilities charge by the kilowatt hour.
 This means that you will need to multiply the total kilowatt hours used by the electricity rate per kilowatt hours.
 If your utility company uses tiered rates, you may want to use the average rate.
 This will give you a more accurate estimate than selecting the lowest rate.